Scaramucci tirades ignite smoldering White House tensions

 “I sometimes use colorful language.
 I will refrain in this arena but not give up the passionate fight for @realDonaldTrump’s agenda. #MAGA,” he tweeted.
 The tag at the end stands for Trump’s “Make America Great Again.”

-He also blamed the reporter, Ryan Lizza.
+He also blamed the reporter, Ryan Lizza, for reporting the conversation.
 “I made a mistake in trusting in a reporter,” he added later.
 “It won’t happen again.”

 White House spokeswoman Sarah Huckabee Sanders referred reporters to the first tweet.